khudgins/documentation/agent/proxy/operations.rst

 By default, the Agent Proxy accepts traffic on port 2002.
-The following diagram outlines a typical firewall/port-forwarding scheme to enable the agent proxy running at a site with an offsite enStratus (for on-premises installations this is analogous to enStratus being installed on a separate site network from IaaS, as is common):
+The following diagram outlines a typical firewall/port-forwarding scheme to enable the agent proxy running at a site with an offsite Enstratius (for on-premises installations this is analogous to Enstratius being installed on a separate site network from IaaS, as is common):

 .. figure:: ./images/proxy-overview2.png